devopstoday11/ansible_newrelic_infra_agent/README.md

 Current machine states:

-neuvector01                   running (virtualbox)
+newrelic-infra-agent01                   running (virtualbox)
 ```

-If everything run has expected, you should access :
+If everything run has expected, you should get metrics on your NewRelic dashboard.
-*   The NeuVector Docs interface : http://10.0.4.81/
-*   The NeuVector Console interface : https://10.0.4.81:8443/

 #### Destroy